Honey chipotle chicken is a family favorite Tex Mex dinner made with a quick chicken marinade. Make this recipe for an unforgettable meal!

 - Slice to top salads or in tacos or keep whole and serve with a side dish or in a sandwich.
 Spoon reserved marinade over at time of serving.

-- I have found that longer than 1 hour the chicken starts to develop a “skin” due to the citrus juice slowly “cooking” it.
+- I find that after 1 hour of marinating, the chicken starts to develop a “skin” due to the citrus juice slowly “cooking” it.
 Some people marinate for 2-4 hours, but it’s up to you.
 With the marinade to baste while cooking and the reserved to spoon on top after, the flavors are definitely there.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.